 It can be hard to get excited about making dinner.
 But it never fails, as soon as I get my lazy tush into the kitchen and get the chopped onion into the pan (because don't all recipes start with that?) the awesome smell of caramelizing onion cooking causes me to forget my resistance, and to relax in general.

 People ask me often if I cook while my husband is overseas and they are surprised to learn that I do.
 For me it is not strange for cooking to sometimes be private and solo; I starting learning to cook while living alone in my first apartment, and lived alone for much of my twenties.
 While eating at restaurants a pastime that I have enjoyed as much as most in my age group, cooking still strikes me as a critical life skill, not mention a good pillar of long-term health.
 My skills have been slow but steady enough in their evolution.
 Interestingly, and perhaps leading to my willingness to cook even when no one is looking, I experience cooking as nice creative outlet of the hands-on variety.
 For now anyway; I'm sure motherhood could change that, although I hope it doesn't.

-Just as the onion lights my cooking fire even when I'm just not feeling it, books and fabric ignite my sewing and design excitement, especially if I'm not sure where to start.
+Just as the onion lights my cooking fire even when I'm just not feeling it, books and fabric and yarn ignite my sewing and design excitement, especially if I'm not sure where to start.
 I recently splurged on a book like that; it has some beautiful images that remind me why textiles and sewing make me excited.
 I am particularly enamored because I have been harboring a big crush on blue colors for a couple of years now.
 Here are a few images from the book:

 Still, in spite of that, I had no vision for the rest of it.
 Especially with the room already full of home office and guest bed furniture and my husband on the other side of the planet with only a fuzzy timeline for return.